IanKeen/IanKeen.github.io/_posts/2019-03-01-better-codable-models-through-composition.md

 Usually when we define a generic type like `Identifier<T>` we also use that `T` elsewhere in the type, something like `let value: T`.
 However when the `T` is only present as part of the declaration it is called a phantom type.

-What's the point then? why make something generic if we aren't using the type?
+What's the point then?
+Why make something generic if we aren't using the type?
 Well we actually _are_ using the type, just not in the usual way.
 Let's take a look:

 ```swift
 struct Identifier<T> {